zuomuniao/awesome-nodejs/README.md

 * [Flatiron](http://flatironjs.org/) - An adaptable framework for building modern web applications.
 * [Koa](http://koajs.com/) - A framework which aims to be a smaller, more expressive, and more robust foundation for web applications.
 * [Totaljs](http://www.totaljs.com/) - Friendly responsive design web application framework for node.
+* [Meteor](https://www.meteor.com/) - A platform that has strong features such as live page update, sync and hopt code pushes

 ## RESTful API